 Misty, the Dog Who Inspired the Senior Dogs Project

-The Senior Dogs Project was founded in 1997, shortly after our family adopted a ten-year-old Golden Retriever named “Misty” (in the photo at the left).
+The Senior Dogs Project began in May 1997, shortly after our family adopted a ten-year-old senior Golden Retriever named “Misty” (in the photo at the left).
 We fell totally, hopelessly in love with her gentle nature and calm demeanor and felt very lucky to have her.

 A Neighbor Asks for Help “Getting Rid of” Her 14-year-old Golden

 While we were happily walking Misty on our street in San Francisco one day, a neighbor who knew that we had just adopted her, approached us to ask if we would help a friend of hers who wanted to “get rid of” her 14-year-old Golden Retriever.
 We couldn’t take her ourselves, we said, but we knew a number of people in the dog-loving world and would try to find her a home.

 Despite our best efforts, however — asking among friends, contacting the local animal shelter and then the local SPCA and other rescue agencies — we failed.
 We were stunned when every one of those organizations told us that they would most likely have to “put her down”; there was no “market” for senior dogs because just about everyone looking for a dog to adopt wanted a puppy or young dog.
 These organizations could not afford to house old dogs that no one was going to adopt.